Check the latest wallets here or just to to:

 Mobile FairCoin Wallet

-Download from Google Play Store or from here directly (may require to allow installations from unknown sources).
+Download from Google Play Store or the apk from here directly (sideload may require to allow installation from unknown sources).
 We recommend to backup the wallet file, which you even can run on a second Android device in parallel.

 Web based wallet

 Another simple way to set up your wallet is to sign up with HolyTransaction .
 It is hosted by a provider, whom you need to trust.
 We recommend to use it only for small change for your daily business or for testing.

 BankOfTheCommons.coop is also offering a FairCoin wallet and gives you a mechanism to transfer Euros to and from any bank account.

 Electrum for FairCoin is a secure and easy to use wallet for Windows, Mac, Linux and Android.
 You can define several addresses and assign labels to each.
 Electrum connects to an Electrum server which helps with the crunching of numbers, but your keys are only with you.
 Electrum is ideal for organisations, as you can run several clients with the same address, which you can share with a seed (a long row of words as a common passphrase).
 When activating the cosigner plugin, you can define how many people need to sign for a transaction.

 Electrum for FairCoin can be downloaded from here: https://download.faircoin.world/

 This is the wallet with most features.
 It downloads the full blockchain.
 You can get it for Linux, Windows, Mac and Pi from download.faircoin.world.

 On a Linux machine, a good place is to store it in the /opt folder.
 Unpack there with:

 Start your FairCoin full node with graphical user interface with